 Gwenda Bond is the author of the young adult novels Lois Lane: Fallout and Girl on a Wire, among others.
 Lois Lane: Double Down and Girl in the Shadows, a companion novel to Girl on a Wire, about a daredevil heroine who discovers magic and mystery lurking at the Cirque American.
 Next up in 2016 are Girl in the Shadows, and the comic book miniseries Girl Over Paris (with Kate Leth and Ming Doyle) are next up in 2016.
-She has also written for Publishers Weekly, the Los Angeles Times, and the Washington Post, among other publications.
+She has also written for Publishers Weekly, the Los Angeles Times, the Washington Post, and many other publications.
 She has an MFA in Writing from the Vermont College of Fine Arts, and lives in a hundred-year-old house in Lexington, Kentucky, with her husband, author Christopher Rowe, and their menagerie.
 Visit her online at www.gwendabond.com or @gwenda on twitter.

 Cover Images and Book Descriptions:

 Lois Lane: Double Down is book two in the Lois Lane series.

 Lois Lane has settled in to her new school.
 She has friends, for maybe the first time in her life.
 She has a job that challenges her.
 And her friendship is growing with SmallvilleGuy, her online maybe-more-than-a-friend.
 But when her friend Maddy’s twin collapses in a part of town she never should’ve been in, Lois finds herself embroiled in a dangerous mystery that brings her closer to the dirty underbelly of Metropolis.

 Double Down will be released May 1, 2016, by Switch Press/Capstone.

 Lois Lane: Fallout is book one in the Lois Lane series (bottom is paperback cover).